-By using Plivo’s enhanced destination number validation feature, you can identify invalid destination numbers and numbers that aren’t enabled for SMS or MMS services.
-It fixes incorrect destination number formats too.
-This enhanced validation should result in better delivery rates and increased cost savings from SMS and MMS messages not being sent to numbers that are incapable of accepting them
+By using Plivo’s enhanced destination number validation, you can identify invalid destination numbers and numbers that aren’t enabled for SMS or MMS services.
+Enhanced validation fixes incorrect destination number formats too.
+Using enhanced validation should result in better delivery rates and increased cost savings from not sending messages to numbers that are incapable of accepting them

 SMS API requests to invalid and non-SMS-enabled numbers are rejected with a 400 Bad Request API response, which developers can easily propagate upstream.
 Let’s see how that would work for a one-time password (OTP) use case:

 Step 1: End user requests OTP on an invalid destination number.

 Step 2: The application initiates a Send SMS API request.

 Step 3: Plivo returns a 400 Bad Request response synchronously.